GREG8R/Algo/README.md

-# OtusAlgo
+# algo
-homework of otus algo course
+homework of algo course